coverclock/com-diag-hazer/README.md

     peruse rover out

-The rover can also generate a CSV file as it runs that will contain the results of the high precision solution every time is is generated and reported.
+The rover can also generate a CSV file as it runs that will contain the results of the PVT solution every time is is generated and reported.
 This CSV file can be imported into a spreadsheet like Excel, converted into a stream of NMEA RMC sentences using the csv2rmc script for use with other GPS tools (including gpstool itself), or converted into a KML (Keyhole Markup Language) XML file using the csv2kml script for use with geodesy tools like Google Earth.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup